-Let’s first dive into the differences between HMOs and PPOs by addressing networks.
-A network is a group of healthcare providers that have contracted with insurance companies to offer discounted services for a particular HMO or PPO.
-These networks typically include general physicians along with specialists such as dermatologists and chiropractors.
-They may also include labs, x-ray facilities and providers of medical equipment.4
+Health Insurance and Provider NetworksA network is a group of healthcare providers that have contracted with an insurance company to offer discounted services.3 These networks typically include general physicians and specialists, such as dermatologists and chiropractors.
+They may also include labs, X-ray facilities, and providers of medical equipment.4

 So, what’s the catch?
 Well, staying in your network with an HMO, you can expect the maximum insurance coverage for the services you receive according to your plan.
 Go outside of your network and your coverage disappears.
 With a PPO, you can visit doctors outside of your network and still get some coverage, but not as much as you would if you remained in your network.